sunknudsen/stories/exploring-the-password-policy-rabbit-hole/README.md

 As a result, **compartmentatlization is one’s first line of defence**.
 In other words, one should use [air-gapped](<https://en.wikipedia.org/wiki/Air_gap_(networking)>) devices (such as security keys or hardware wallets) to compartmentalize sensitive use cases.

-No matter how secure one’s passwords are, if [key logger](https://en.wikipedia.org/wiki/Keystroke_logging) is running on computer, one has been pwned.
+No matter how secure one’s passwords are, if [keylogger](https://en.wikipedia.org/wiki/Keystroke_logging) is running on computer, one has been pwned.

 ## Recommendations